 Who We Are

 Woodsound Studio began in my living room, where I lived and breathed instruments until the business outgrew my home and moved to its first building on the family land.
-A couple of years later I was invited to open in the nearby town of Camden.
+A couple of years later I was invited to open a shop in the nearby town of Camden.
 Our name spread and the business grew.
 Eventually I was offered the opportunity to build our current 4,200-square-foot home in a commercial district on U.S. Route 1.
 We moved to this location in 1989.
 The Woodsound building lies nestled in the hillside above Clam Cove in the hamlet of Glen Cove, a small seaside borough of Rockport, Maine.

 While most shops specialize in either repairs or new instrument construction, either fretted or orchestral instruments, we do both, including bow work.
 We own well over 200 instruments of all quality ranges, student to advanced professional level.
 In the summer we are the shop of choice for many of the world-class professionals who come to Maine to play at the Bay Chamber Concerts, Kneisel Hall (Julliard Summer), Bowdoin Summer Festival, and the Pierre Monteux School of Conducting.
 We regularly see and maintain old Italian, French, and German orchestral masterpieces and fretted instruments from around the world.
 Visit the Repair & Restorations pages.

 The art and history of the guitar and violin families have sustained and fulfilled my need to constantly learn and to use the musical ear I have developed through years as a practicing musician and teacher.
-My fascination with the guitar has remained strong, and I have developed a number of designs for both new classical and steel string guitars.
-In additon I build a number of the traditional forms and brace patterns.
+My fascination with the guitar has remained strong, and I have developed a number of new designs for both classical and steel string guitars.
+In addition, I build a number of the traditional forms and brace patterns.
 Learn more about this in the Instruments We Build pages.

 John Blodgett

 He began exploring musical instruments by building dulcimers while attending Hobart College, from which he graduated in 1979.
 In 1980-81 he attended Boston University’s Program in Artisanry, where he studied Historical Stringed Instrument Making under noted viol and lute maker Donald Warnock.
 There, he received a solid foundation in traditional instrument-making techniques and the use of traditional materials, which has served him well over the years.
 John continued to gain experience while restoring antique furniture at Abacus Antiques in Newbury, Massachusetts.
-Later moving to Amherst he began working at Fretted Instrument Workshop.
+Later, moving to Amherst, he began working at Fretted Instrument Workshop.

 What is the Fine Art of Luthierie?